Shaga-Matula/Iceberg/README.md

 - pycodestyle: Used as a validation tool instead of pep8 online.
 - gitHub
 - Gitpod
+- [Black PEP8](https://black.vercel.app/) for helping format code to PEP8 standards
+- Pylint

+## Gsheets
+- Please not that I am not blameing or critisze Code Anywhere in any way, shape or form.
+As in real life situations we must adapt to any unforytunate issues that migt occur.
+I wish code anywhere all the best of scucess in the future.
+- After a great deal of trouble migrating to Code Anywhere and due to lost time during this process, I decided not to implament gsheets for username and scores untill a further date.

+## Future Devolopment
+- Score keeping
+- User name and password
+- Timer

 ## Deployment
 - Use the following steps to deploy the poject to Heroku: